Biography of Hugo Chavez:

 Chavez's concern for Venezuela's poor was genuine.
 The lower socioeconomic classes rewarded Chávez with their unwavering support: they supported the new constitution and in early 2009 approved a referendum to abolish term limits on elected officials, essentially allowing him to run indefinitely.

 Not everyone thought the world of Chávez, however.
 Middle and upper-class Venezuelans despised him for nationalizing some of their lands and industries and were behind the numerous attempts to oust him.
 Many of them feared that Chávez was building dictatorial powers, and it is true that he had a dictatorial streak in him: he temporarily suspended Congress more than once and his 2009 referendum victory essentially allowed him to be President as long as the people kept electing him.
+The admiration of the people for Chavez carried over at least long enough for his hand-picked successor, Nicolas Maduro, to win a close presidential election a month after his mentor's death.

 He cracked down on the press, greatly increasing restrictions as well as punishments for slander.
 He drove through a change in how the Supreme Court is structured, which allowed him to stack it with loyalists.